YuvalAnteby/CanYouRunIt-Backend/README.md

 FastAPI will be available at [`http://localhost:8000`](http://localhost:8000)<br />
 and the interactive docs at [`http://localhost:8000/docs`](http://localhost:8000/docs)

+---

 ## 🤝 Contributing

 Interested in helping out or using the backend for your own projects?
 Feel free to open an issue or contact me directly!

+---

 ## 📄 License

-This project is licensed under the Mozilla Public License Version 2.0.
-See the LICENSE file for details.
+This project is licensed under the Mozilla Public License Version 2.0.<br />
+See the [LICENSE](https://github.com/YuvalAnteby/CanYouRunIt-Backend/blob/main/LICENSE) file for details.

+---

 ## 🔗 Related Projects

 - [Frontend Repo (React)](https://github.com/YuvalAnteby/can-you-run-it-frontend)

+---